awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.

-   For information about creating a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+   For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Configuring SQL\*Plus to Use SSL with an Oracle DB Instance<a name="Appendix.Oracle.Options.SSL.ClientConfiguration"></a>
+## Configuring SQL\*Plus to use SSL with an Oracle DB instance<a name="Appendix.Oracle.Options.SSL.ClientConfiguration"></a>

 You must configure SQL\*Plus before connecting to an Oracle DB instance that uses the Oracle SSL option\.

 **Note**
 To allow access to the DB instance from the appropriate clients, ensure that your security groups are configured correctly\.
-For more information, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.
+For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
 Also, these instructions are for SQL\*Plus and other clients that directly use an Oracle home\.
-For JDBC connections, see [Setting Up an SSL Connection Over JDBC](#Appendix.Oracle.Options.SSL.JDBC)\.
+For JDBC connections, see [Setting up an SSL connection over JDBC](#Appendix.Oracle.Options.SSL.JDBC)\.

 **To configure SQL\*Plus to use SSL to connect to an Oracle DB instance**